gcunningham178/mortalkombat_breakthrough/README.md

 # mortalkombat_breakthrough
-This group project involved creating a Java-based game known as Breakthrough while implementing the theme of our choosing
+This mini group project involved creating a Java-based game known as Breakthrough.
+This is the first project of one of my Java programming classes